EGI-Federation/documentation/content/en/internal/configuration-database/adding-new-projects/_index.md

 - Resources would be hosted under a new project, and a new scope tag would be added named after the project for the purposes of resource filtering.
-- The resources would not be subject to the rules/roles of other projects, for example, allowing the project to control its own project memberships.
+- The resources would not be subject to the rules of other projects, for example, allowing the project to control its site certification status changes and project controlled user memberships.
 - The resources could be filtered using the scope tag named after the new project, e.g.